-Transactions executed before the beginning of the insolvency proceedings that diminish, hinder, obstruct, jeopardise or delay the satisfaction of insolvency creditors may be annulled and the assets returned to the insolvent estate, provided that the counterparty acted in bad faith (ie, was aware of the insolvency or its imminence).
+Transactions executed before the beginning of the insolvency proceedings that diminish, hinder, obstruct, jeopardise or delay the satisfaction of insolvency creditors may be annulled and/or terminated and the assets returned to the insolvent estate, provided that the counterparty acted in bad faith (ie, was aware of the insolvency or its imminence).

 Bad faith is presumed in the case of transactions between related parties.
-Specific transactions (eg, agreements with no consideration for the insolvent, the repayment of obligations not yet due, the encumbrance of assets to secure pre-existing obligations, or the reimbursement of shareholders’ contributions in the year before the beginning of the insolvency proceedings) may be annulled, regardless of bad faith, except for special situations where the law always requires the proof of bad faith or other conditions.
+Specific transactions (eg, agreements with no consideration for the insolvent, the repayment of obligations not yet due, the encumbrance of assets to secure pre-existing obligations, or the reimbursement of shareholders’ contributions in the year before the beginning of the insolvency proceedings) may be annulled and/or terminated, regardless of bad faith, except for special situations where the law always requires the proof of bad faith or other conditions.